 On starting school we will talk with parents and carers about their children in order to plan effectively to meet their needs.
-As parents are the first educators of their child their knowledge is essential.
-On home visits and initial meetings we ask whether parents have any concerns about their children - for example, if they have a disability, special need or medical need.
-This helps us to plan how we will support their child once they start school.
+As parents are the first educators of their child their knowledge

 Where a child has attended a previous setting we use information from that setting to plan the best programme of support to develop a Transition Plan.
 We will also contact any specialist services that support your child.